#SkiGreen Directory

 Kit and Accessories

 WhiteStorm : Sustainability-focused ski rental business with outlets in the French Alps including Courchevel, Meribel, La Tania, Val d’Isère and Tignes.
-Mobile fitting and delivery service will deliver rental equipment to the door of your chalet.
+Mobile fitting and delivery service brings rental equipment to the door of your chalet.
 They even offer clothing rental of re-conditioned, re-purposed ski jackets and pants to keep them out of landfill and maximise their active life.

 Face Freeze : Plant-based snow wax that is biodegradable, contains 0% petroleum or fluoro, with all-recyclable packaging.